 Qi (pronounced “chee”) is a wireless charging standard that has been adopted by a majority of device makers.
 There are a few competing standards, but if the current generation smartphone supports wireless charging, it’s likely Qi-enabled.
-This universal standard also ensures that you’re able to charge any supported device with any wireless charger.
+This universal standard also ensures that you can charge any supported device with any wireless charger.
 You might not get the fastest charging speeds, though.

 You’ll have to look at your phone’s specifications sheet to ensure that it supports wireless charging.
 Something to remember is that wireless charging remains a high-end feature for now, even if that might change soon.
 These are some smartphones that support wireless charging:

 - Samsung: All Samsung flagships going back to the Galaxy S7